EthanTCruz/Chess_Model/README.md

 Still have to evaluate use case of when checkmate is within depth of moves or less

 Notes:
+Discovered my term for compression applied to trees for sequential games is known as minmax pruning I believe.
-For scalability in the future, add a machine id to the redis keys for moves uploaded by specific instances
+For scalability in the future, add a machine id to the redis keys for moves uploaded by specific instances move_picker function compress has logical error and now eraeses db up to winning move, instead want all moves even if losing for analysis. move_picker compress function needs abstraction, and line 269 is certainely a logical error as it deletes keys which are 2 moves long and therefore not fully compressed yet.

 Future optomizations:
-Use redis pipeline for mass key readings and uploads
+Use redis pipeline for mass key readings and uploads Use opening book in begining